Is it possible for a Ukrainian with UKR status who has registered as a private entrepreneur to obtain a card based on business activity?

 Reference should be made here to Article 99(1)(4) of the Act on Foreigners, according to which a temporary residence permit shall be refused to a foreigner if the foreigner is under temporary protection.
 Persons covered by the so-called Special-purpose Act are granted temporary protection.
 Therefore, it follows from that provision that the authority will refuse to grant a temporary residence permit, e.g. on the grounds of economic activity.

-However, if a citizen of Ukraine proves that he meets the requirements for granting him a temporary residence permit (in order to perform work, to perform work in a profession requiring high qualifications or to conduct business activity), he may apply for a permit for a maximum, 3- summer period.
+However, if a citizen of Ukraine proves that he meets the requirements for granting him a temporary residence permit (in order to perform work, to perform work in a profession requiring high qualifications or to conduct business activity), he may apply for a permit for a maximum, 3- years period.

-It is worth remembering that in the case of all Ukrainian citizens who apply or will apply (after April 1, 2023) for a temporary residence permit for the purpose of conducting business activity in the form of sole proprietorship, until August 24, 2023, the requirement to prove that in the tax year preceding the submission of the application for a temporary residence permit, a sufficiently high income was achieved in the course of business activity, or that an appropriate number of employees is employed, or that activities are carried out that will allow to achieve the required income in the future.
+It is worth remembering that in the case of all Ukrainian citizens who apply or will apply (after April 1, 2023) for a temporary residence permit for the purpose of conducting business activity in the form of sole proprietorship, until March 4, 2024, the requirement to prove that in the tax year preceding the submission of the application for a temporary residence permit, a sufficiently high income was achieved in the course of business activity, or that an appropriate number of employees is employed, or that activities are carried out that will allow to achieve the required income in the future.